top of page

 Consonant Digraph CH

-Teaching the consonant digraph CH is a stepping stone in building a strong phonetic foundation.
+Teaching the consonant digraph CH is a vital step in building a strong phonetic foundation.
 For young readers, recognizing these sounds helps in decoding words and enhances their reading fluency.
 When children can quickly identify and pronounce CH words, they gain confidence, which is crucial for their reading journey.

 Moreover, understanding CH helps learners differentiate between similar sounds, like those produced by other digraphs such as SH or TH.
 This differentiation is key in developing precise reading skills.
 When our learners can distinguish between these sounds, they are better equipped to tackle a broader range of vocabulary.